gdg-cebu/devfest22/content/pages/index.md

       - type: Stats
         label: Day
         value: '1'
-    content: >-
+    content: >
       # What you need to know, before you ask

-      This event brings together experts in Machine Learning, Android, Web and Cloud technologies to a day full of sessions, workshops and showcases.
+      GDG DevFest Cebu 2019 brings together experts in Machine Learning, Android, Web and Cloud technologies to a day full of sessions, workshops and showcases.

-      Our team creates this event to be the best place for experience sharing in a phenomenal atmosphere.
+      Our team creates GDG DevFest Cebu 2019 to be the best place for experience sharing in a phenomenal atmosphere.
   - type: SpacerSection
     size: sm
   - type: SpacerSection